kubemq-io/kubemq-CSharp/README.md

 Represents a Sender with a set of predefined parameters.

 **parameters**:
 - KubeMQ.SDK.csharp.Events.ChannelParameters - Mandatory.

 ### The 'KubeMQ.SDK.csharp.Events.ChannelParameters' object:
 A struct that is used to initialize a new Channel object.
 **parameters**:
 - ChannelName - Mandatory.
 The channel that the `Responder` subscribed on.
 - ClientID - Mandatory.
-Displayed in logs, tracing and KubeMQ dashboard.
+Displayed in logs, tracing, and KubeMQ dashboard.
 - Store - Mandatory.
-Boolean , set if the event should be send to store.
+Boolean, set if the event should be sent to store.
 - kubeMQAddress - Mandatory.
 KubeMQ server address.
 - ILogger - Optional.
-'Microsoft.Extensions.Logging.ILogger', if passed will write logs under that ILogger.
+'Microsoft.Extensions.Logging.ILogger', if passed, will write logs under that ILogger.

 ### Method: send single
-This method allows to send a single event.
+This method allows sending a single event.

 **parameters**:
 - KubeMQ.SDK.csharp.Events.Event - Mandatory.
 The actual Event that will be sent.

 ### The 'KubeMQ.SDK.csharp.Events.Event' object:
-Represents a Event with a set of predefined parameters Struct used to send and receive events with a minimal set of parameters needed to be filled "manually" **parameters**:
+Represents an Event with a set of predefined parameters Struct used to send and receive events with a minimal set of parameters needed to be filled "manually."
+**parameters**:
 - EventID - Will be set internally.
 - Metadata - Mandatory.